Schematizing the Observer and the Epistemic Content of Theories: What Is a Theory?

-I will further argue that a crucial component of that epistemic content consists in knowing how to schematize the observer in theoretical representations of experiments, and cannot be grasped without models of experiments in which the observer is schematized.\footnote{\citeN[ch.~12]{fraassen-sci-rep}, for example, an exemplar of what I am calling the standard view, explicitly argues for the opposite conclusion, even though he attempts to construct what he argues to be a pragmatist account of representation of physical systems by formal theory.} By ``schematize the observer'', as will become clearer, I mean something like: in a model of an experiment, to provide a representation of something like a measuring apparatus, even if only of the simplest and most abstract form, that allows us to interpret the model \emph{as} a model of an experiment or an observation.
-As I discuss below, even such ``trivial'' schematic representations as a line of sight for telescopic observations in astronomy can allow one to determine and illuminate important and substantial parts of the way that theory and experiment come into contact, in this example by way of grounding an analysis, \emph{e}.\emph{g}., of stellar aberration (on which, more below in \S\ref{sec:need-schem-obsr}).
-Such schematic representation, moreover, is not possible in a physically significant and cognitively substantive sense without recourse to all the other components of what I am calling the practical part of scientific knowledge, whose explication I will give in \S\ref{sec:forms-aspects-know} below.
+I will further argue that a crucial component of that epistemic content consists in knowing how to schematize the observer in theoretical representations of experiments, and cannot be grasped without models of experiments in which the observer is schematized.
+By ``schematize the observer'', as will become clearer, I mean something like: in a model of an experiment, to provide a representation of something like a measuring apparatus, even if only of the simplest and most abstract form, that allows us to interpret the model \emph{as} a model of an experiment or an observation.\footnote{\citeN[ch.~12]{fraassen-sci-rep}, for example, an exemplar of what I am calling the standard view, explicitly argues for the opposite conclusion, even though he attempts to construct what he argues to be a pragmatist account of representation of physical systems by formal theory.
+Indeed, in \citeN{fraassen-mod-meas-emp-grnd} he claims, rightly to my mind, that the empirical grounding of theoretical quantities as they appear in a theory's models must involve an account of how those quantities are ``related to measurement'' (p.~773).
+He then argues that criteria for what counts as a measurement must display the way that that measurement procedures are theory-dependent.
+He does not, however, explain how this can be done if the theory's models do not at least have the capacity to represent measurements.} The force of the segregability problem thus lies in the claim that one cannot characterize and account for any of the epistemic content of a theory without schematic representation of the observer.
+As I discuss below, even such ``trivial'' schematic representations as a line of sight for telescopic observations in astronomy can allow one to determine and illuminate important and substantial parts of the way that theory and experiment come into contact, in this example by way of grounding an analysis, \emph{e}.\emph{g}., of stellar aberration.
+Such schematic representation, moreover, is not possible in a physically significant and cognitively substantive sense without recourse to all the other components of what I am calling the practical part of scientific knowledge, whose explication I give in \S\ref{sec:forms-aspects-know} below.

-Because this is a long and dense paper, and the overall argument has not leant itself to a clean, simple, linear exposition, I provide a 1-page summary of the main claims of the paper in an appendix (\S\ref{sec:summary}), along with my main criticisms of and problems with what I call the standard view of theories.